mylesndavid/Best-Arch-Install/README.md

 ~~~

 After this you are pretty much done.
-Now all you need to do is `exit` the chroot and `reboot`. if everything is done properly, your vmv should boot into the GUI of KDE plasma 5.
+Now all you need to do is `exit` the chroot and `reboot`. if everything is done properly, your vm should boot into the GUI of KDE plasma 5.
 You should be able to log into the desktop with your username and password that you created

 thx for reading,